memph1024/swapdex-documentation/docs/what-to-try/democracy.md

 ### **Tallying**

-Thre are Three different scenarios depending on which entity proposed the proposal and whether all council members voted yes.
+There are Three different scenarios depending on which entity proposed the proposal and whether all council members voted yes.
 We can use the following table for reference.

 | Entity        | Metric     |
 |--------------|-----------|